 Lady Slipper Orchids are one-flowered plants that boast unusual blooms with slipper-shaped pouches.
 The slipper petal often ranges in color, sometimes presenting marbled or freckled patterns.

 The Lady Slipper’s other petals are quite stunning too.
-The dorsal sepal often comes in striking colors, such as pastel green, pure white, and fuschia, while the two thin petals that wing the slipper and dorsal give the plant an unusual symmetry.
+The dorsal sepal often comes in striking colors, such as pastel green, pure white, and fuchsia, while the two thin petals that wing the slipper and dorsal give the plant an unusual symmetry.
 The staminode, which is the small single petal in the flower’s center, is typically lipped or dotted, making it an eye-catching centerpiece.

 The Lady Slipper’s leaves are leathery and solid green, though sometimes the Lady Slipper’s leaves can be mottled in light and dark shades of green.